jasonoviedo/kiwix/README.md

 See [Anaconda](https://www.continuum.io/downloads)

-Be sure to add, either saying yes on the installation menu or adding to your profile file (e.g bash.rc, .profile ... etc).
+Be sure to add anaconda/bin to the PATH, either saying yes on the installation menu or adding to your profile file (e.g bash.rc, .profile ... etc).

 ### Anaconda Usage